codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Test Your Script Using Bootstrap Launcher
 ------------------------------------------

 You can also use a simple bootstrap launcher that loads and executes the script from a remote location so that you can edit and debug independently of the Codio box.
-The following example bash script shows a Python script that is located as a Gist on GitHub.
-This script might be called **.guides/secure/launcher.sh**.
+The following example is a bash launcher script that downloads and runs a Python script from a GitHub Gist.
+This script would be saved as **.guides/secure/launcher.sh**.

 .. code:: bash